dmnbars/chrome-tabs-autocloser/README.md

 ## Contribution
 Contributions to the Tabs Autocloser extension are welcome.
 If you have any suggestions, bug reports, or feature requests, please open an issue on the project's GitHub repository.

-## License
-This extension is licensed under the [MIT License](LICENSE).

----
-Please note that this readme assumes familiarity with developing Chrome extensions.
-If you are new to Chrome extension development, it is recommended to refer to the Chrome Extension documentation for detailed instructions and additional information.